livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 * Recovery from failure is external to the protocol.
 * Rejected input must be corrected and resubmitted.
-* Sync resumes only after invalid packages are discarded.
+* Sync resumes only after invalid packages are discarded (see [07-sync-and-consistency.md](07-sync-and-consistency.md)).

 Key recovery and revocation semantics are defined in [05-keys-and-identity.md](05-keys-and-identity.md) and are not redefined here.